truecharts/website/src/content/docs/clustertool/migrations/scale.md

 However, setting recovery is not needed and currently not functional on our TrueNAS SCALE Apps.
 Hence this can be safely skipped

+## Continue with ClusterTool Getting-Started

+From this point onwards, please go through the complete [ClusterTool Getting-Started](/clustertool/getting-started)